 If you plan to breastfeed or maybe aren't sure, we suggest you look into taking a breastfeeding or lactation class (most hospitals offer one).
-If you can't find a class, you should consider talking with a lactation specialist on what to expect.
+If you can't find a class, you should consider talking with a lactation specialist about what to expect.
 This advanced knowledge can give you the support you need to get the job done or make it feel less scary and more of a viable, easier option than bottle feeding.

 Things to Remember

 - Be patient with yourself and your baby.
 Sometimes it doesn't come right away.

 - Request help in the hospital if you don't get it right away.
 Often, immediate assistance can get your baby and you on the right road.

 - Familiarize yourself with a few of the standard holds that make feeding easier.

 - Try to breastfeed as quickly as possible after birth.
 Your baby will want to feed and should be eager to figure it out.
 Tell the hospital staff your intention to breastfeed as soon as possible after the baby is born.